ssproessig/ipc-adapter/20_Sources/IpcAdapter/Components/AmqpComponents/doc/AmqpComponents_MRS.md

 - `exchange.name` shall default to ` ` (empty string)
 - `exchange.type` shall default to `direct`

+## R-IPCA-AMQPCFG-005: AMQP URI getter with logging support
+The `AmqpConfiguration` SHALL provide a getter for the configured AMQP URI.
+The getter SHALL provide a "save getter" that replaces the configured password with `***` for logging purposes.

 ## R-IPCA-AMQPSNK-001: Provide AmqpExchangeSink
 The system SHALL provide a sink called `AmqpExchangeSink` that provides means to send pipeline data to an AMQP exchange.